sundaramramaswamy/inker/README.md

     Point
       A pair of floats (Vector2)

 When the user clicks, drags and releases the mouse, you'd get a bunch of points which form one stroke.
-A document is a collect of such strokes.
+A document is a collection of such strokes.

 ## View

-During the `OnPaint(View*)` you'd refer to your document (model) and for every stroke do a bunch of `DrawLine` calls.
+During the `OnPaint(View*)` you'd refer to your document (model) and for every stroke do a bunch of `View::DrawLine` calls.
 This would render the document on to the view.

 ## Files